 - a utility room – finally, the kitchen will no longer be cluttered with washing or dirty wellies!

-[Do the exclamation marks convey my excitement about these rooms??
+[Do the exclamation marks convey my excitement about how these rooms will improve our lives??
 Because I AM SO EXCITED!]

 On the last working day of March, I had some lovely people over to shoot my old kitchen, a few days before it was being demolished.
 Why???
 I can’t say much more just yet, but stay tuned and all will be revealed! 😉